raqbit/AnimalEssentials/README.md

 (5. XP-System)
 6. Animal Protect
 7. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
-8. Replace a(n) with the correct thing
-9. Define amount of kills (eg. /ae kill 6)
+8. Define amount of kills (eg. /ae kill 6)

 ### Done
 1. /ae \<home|sethome|listhomes|delhome|edithome\> ([AnimalTeleport] (https://github.com/JustRamon/AnimalTeleport) functionality with new look and commands.)